Under Armour agrees to $67.49 million settlement with UCLA

 The company cited force majeure due to the coronavirus pandemic as one of the reasons it was terminating the deal.
 Another was UCLA's struggles in its flagship sports.

-UCLA eventually agreed to a new apparel contract with Nike and Jordan Brand, which began last July.
+UCLA eventually agreed to a new apparel contract with Nike, which began last July.
 That deal is for six years and is worth $46.45 million.

 for more features.